Virtual Private Clouds (VPC)

 The CIDR block of an existing VPC cannot be changed.
 Therefore, the address range should be selected with further scaling and connectivity to other networks in mind.
 On the one hand, the VPC must accommodate the required number of subnets, and, on the other hand, the selected range must not overlap with the address spaces of the networks in the connected infrastructure.

-The created VPC will be displayed in the table in the VPC subsection.
-You can view the VPC settings and change them in the Information tab on the respective VPC page.
+The created VPC will be displayed in the resource table in the VPC subsection.
+You can view the VPC settings and change them in the Information tab on the VPC page.

 Deleting VPC#

-To delete a VPC, first delete the instances, network interfaces and VPN connections that were created in this VPC, and disconnect external networks.
+To delete a VPC, first delete the instances, network interfaces, and VPN connections that were created in this VPC, and detach an Internet gateway and external networks if any.

 Additional VPC settings#

-When a VPC is created, a distributed DHCP server is created with a set of default DHCP options as well.
-If you need, for example, to specify your DNS or NTP server, you can specify extra DHCP options in addition to mandatory options.
+Along with a VPC, a distributed DHCP server is created with a set of default DHCP options.
+If you need, for example, to specify your own DNS or NTP server, you can specify extra DHCP options in addition to the service ones.
 How to do this is described in detail in DHCP documentation.

-To install the pre-defined DHCP options set, go to Virtual machines Networking VPC, click Set DHCP Options, and select the desired DHCP option set from the list in the dialog window.
 Alternatively, you can go to the VPC page and edit DHCP Options in the Information tab.
-To do this, select the desired option set from the drop-down list.
+To do this, select the required option set from the drop-down list.

 Enabling/disabling DNS support#